F5Networks/f5-aci-servicecenter/docs/navigate.rst

 1. Select the table you're interested in: VLAN, VIP, or Node.

-2. In the top right of the Visibility tab, click :guilabel`Refresh`.
+2. In the top right of the Visibility tab, click :guilabel:`Refresh`.

 The contents of the visibility table are refreshed.